• Skip to main content

 What is EPOC?

-The HIIT workout creates an afterburn effect known as the Excess Post-Exercise Oxygen Consumption (EPOC).
+The HIIT workout creates an afterburn effect known as Excess Post-Exercise Oxygen Consumption (EPOC).

 This afterburn effect is the furnace that can incinerate your fat more effectively than steady-state cardio.